allegroai/clearml-docs/docs/webapp/settings/webapp_settings_users.md

 1. Click **+ ADD GROUP**
 1. In the dialog, add a group name and description
 1. Add members to the group.
 When clicking the input box, a list of workspace members appears, from which group members can be selected.
 Filter the list by typing part of the username.
-To remove a member, Hover over a user's row and click the <img src="/docs/latest/icons/ico-trash.svg" alt="Trash can" className="icon size-md" /> button
+To remove a member, hover over a user's row and click the <img src="/docs/latest/icons/ico-trash.svg" alt="Trash can" className="icon size-md" /> button
 1. Click **SAVE**